 Lerner launched Promos On-Time in 2006.
-Back then, with ecommerce in its infancy, Michael didn’t have access to off-the-shelf software or software services like today’s ecommerce entrepreneurs do.
+Back then, with ecommerce in its infancy, Lerner didn’t have access to off-the-shelf software or software services like today’s ecommerce entrepreneurs do.

 His startup costs included a few thousand dollars for customer relationship management software, and another $3,000 to $4,000 on a web developer.
 “Within a week we were getting orders,” Lerner says.

 Lerner’s experience in the industry helped him establish relationships with suppliers.
 “I was able to get favorable pricing, rebates, and other incentives.”

 Lerner says the company did $500,000 in revenue in the first year, with their only promotional expense being a small amount of search advertising.

 As the ecommerce industry has grown, startup businesses have many more resources than Lerner did.
 Sales CRMs, web development, and dropshipping can be acquired at the click of a button.
 But with ease, comes more competition.

 “The space is 50 times more crowded than when I got into it,” he says.